Sharp Corporation: 2000–2012

 Sharp's Mobile Communications Division created the world's first commercial camera phone, the J-SH04, in Japan in 2000.

-Since 2000, Sharp heavily invested in LCD panel manufacturing plants: Kameyama in 2004, Sakai in 2009.
-The Sakai plant is still the only 10th generation LCD manufacturing plant on the globe and its best fit for production of 60-inch or larger panels.
+In the 2000s, Sharp heavily invested in LCD panel manufacturing plants: Kameyama in 2004, Sakai in 2009.
+This was combined with the launch of Aquos which kicked off the mass-market LCD television industry.
+The Sakai plant was for a while still the only 10th generation LCD manufacturing plant on the globe and its best fit for production of 60-inch or larger panels.
 However, the 2008 financial crisis and strong Yen (especially against Won) significantly lowered world demand for Japanese LCD panels.
 Furthermore, the switch to digital TV broadcasting was virtually completed in Japan by the middle of 2011.
 Via Japanese government issued coupons for digital TV sets, consumers were encouraged to purchase digital TV sets until March 2011.
 This hit the Japanese LCD TV market, reducing it almost by half from 2010.
 All of those events strongly hit Sharp's LCD business.
 As the result, the Sakai LCD plant suffered a reduced operating rate until Q3 2012.

 In June 2005 Sharp produced the largest LCD television at the time, with a display of 65 inches.
 It went on sale in August 2005 in Japan.
 From 2005 to 2010 Sharp was the biggest mobile phone brand in Japan.
 Since then it has been constantly switching places through financial quarters against rivals Fujitsu, Apple and Sony.
 Sharp acquired a controlling stake in Pioneer Corporation in 2007.
 At CES 2007, Sharp introduced a prototype largest LCD TV, with a screen size of 108 inches.
 In July 2008 Sharp announced that the model will go into production for the Japanese market.

 In 2008, Sharp collaborated with Emblaze Mobile on the Monolith, "…an ambitious project to design the ultimate holistic mobile device".
 The project was never brought to market.
 Key software developers were later picked up by other companies.
 On 25 June 2009, Sharp and Pioneer agreed to form a joint venture comprising their optical businesses, called "Pioneer Digital Design and Manufacturing Corporation".
 In 2010, Sharp stopped developing PCs to focus on tablets.

 In 2012 Sharp unveiled the largest production TV at the time, with a screen size of 80 inches.
 It is part of the Aquos range and went on sale in Japan at around JP¥950,000.